Does THCA get you high?

 What is THCA?

-THCA, or tetrahydrocannabinolic acid, is a non-psychoactive compound found in raw cannabis plants.
+THCA, or tetrahydrocannabinolic acid, is a non-psychoactive (when consumed raw) compound found in raw cannabis plants.
 It is the precursor to THC, or tetrahydrocannabinol, which is the psychoactive compound that produces the high associated with marijuana.
-While THC is responsible for the psychoactive effects of marijuana, THCA has its own unique properties and potential therapeutic benefits.
+Smoking or decarbing THCA will convert to regular THC.
+THC is responsible for the psychoactive effects of marijuana.
+See our THCA Ultimate Guide.

 Does THCA get you high?